 There is a core set of techniques in which all RMTs have been trained, but each RMT at Broadway Wellness uses an individual style and set of techniques which vary in pressure, depth, style, and post graduate training.

-If you’re looking for a therapeutic approach involving deeper pressure in particular, please consider these therapists:
+If you’re looking for a therapeutic approach involving deeper pressure in particular, please consider these massage therapists:

 Michael Scottnicki, Char Hunter, Liz Schaeffer, Dana Anderchek, Mai Holmes, Amin Aghvami, Will Wells, and Ashley Fowler.